jiangbohuaijpwz/Python/README.md

-# Some small applications developed by python
+# Some small applications developed by Python I learn on Udemy